smash-transport/smash-analysis/README.md

 Note, that all dilepton data files generated during the SMASH run are immediately removed once they have been analyzed, as they are exceptionally large.

+In case of the afterburner target, the SMASH-analysis suite has to be compiled with an additional argument `-DSAMPLED_LISTS`.
+This has to be an URL from where the sampled lists as an input for the afterburner target can be downloaded.
+Without this argument, the target is not available.

 ## Running the SMASH-analysis suite on a SLURM cluster